 The road down the other side was just as beautiful, if somewhat less harrowing.

 At the bottom, we happened upon Twin Lakes.
 I pulled into a day-use area and passed an empty fee station.
 It was in sad shape and looked like it hadn’t been manned in years.
 We got out and walked around for maybe 15 minutes.
-Sally decided right off that this was her new favorite place in Colorado.
+My wife decided right off that this was her new favorite place in Colorado.

 I heard an unusual bird song and tracked it down.
 I misidentified it as a Vesper Sparrow, even though the song bothered me.
 I took a short video and figured out back at the house that it was a Brewer’s Sparrow.
 In my defense, I’d last seen one in 1984 in Arizona.